My website: Responsive images

 The Figure component:

-• Provides content for the image caption.
+semantics. - Provides content for the image caption.

-• Provides an attribution for the caption (example below).
+- Provides an attribution for the caption (example below).

-• Renders the Image component
+- Renders the

 The resulting HTML